-The ketogenic diet is know if for its bountiful food restrictions, some of which by now you may already be familiar with.
+The ketogenic diet is known for it’s bountiful food restrictions, some of which by now you may already be familiar with.

 In this article, we’re going to shift gears and focus only on drinks, what’s keto safe, and what is not.
 Like food, it can be hard to know what drinks are good for us and which are packed with too many carbs, so let’s take a look!